sundowndev/underbase/ROADMAP.md

 # Roadmap

-Since I forked the work of [emmanuelbuah](https://github.com/emmanuelbuah) and added few features, the very first thing to do is to make a stable version of this fork.
+Since I forked the project of [emmanuelbuah](https://github.com/emmanuelbuah), before adding new features, the very first thing to do is to make a stable version of this fork.
 The initial state for this fork is `v0.9-dev`.
+My goal with this project is to maintain this repository with a good workflow using CI and unit/integration tests, as well as having ~100% coverage and ensure support for node 8,10,11, the last version of [mongodb](https://docs.mongodb.com/manual/release-notes/) (currently 4.0), and [node-mongodb-native](https://github.com/mongodb/node-mongodb-native) 3.x.

 ### `v0.9-dev`